 You can’t determine the exact bullet weight just by looking at a cartridge, so most factory ammunition has that figure printed on the packaging.
-Grains are also used to measure propellant, or gunpowder (not to be confused with individual propellant particles, which are also sometimes called grains).
+Grains are also used to measure propellant (commonly called gunpowder).
 The amount of propellant used in a load is not typically indicated on a box of ammo, and this kind of information is usually only relevant for people who hand load their own ammo.
 On a box of ammo or online listing, grains nearly always refers to the bullet and not the propellant.

 If the bullet weight is not listed on the box, there is often some other clue that can help you figure it out.
 This is sometimes the case with military surplus ammo, or factory ammo made to mimic a military load.
-For instance, I have a box of .308 Win. ammo made by CBC.
-There’s no bullet weight mentioned, but the box is labeled as “M80 ball”.
+For instance, I have here a box of .308 Win. ammo made by CBC that doesn’t mention the bullet weight, but it’s labeled as “M80 ball”.
 A quick online search shows me that the standard military M80 ball cartridge uses a 147 grain FMJ bullet.
 Mystery solved.